 - Brood VII 4-year (early) stragglers in NY

 Check our broods page for more precise locations and information.

 This chart, courtesy of Chris Simon, details the probability for straggling:

-If you see any stragglers, report them to Magicicada.org, so they can be mapped and studied.
+If you see any stragglers, report them to Cicadas @ UCONN (formerly Magicicada.org), so they can be mapped and studied.
 It looks like some Brood IV stragglers are showing up in the Kansas City area!

 Of course, we’re only talking about the black & orange & red-eyed Magicicada here…